 Tell your doctor, midwife, or obstetrician (a doctor who specialises in pregnancy and childbirth) if you get genital warts while you’re pregnant.
-Your doctor will prescribe a treatment for you that is safe for your developing baby.
+Your doctor will prescribe a treatment for you that’s safe for your baby.

-Genital warts can grow larger in size or number during pregnancy or may reappear after years of having no warts.
-If you have genital warts in your vagina that grow very large, they may need to be removed to make sure that they don’t cause a problem during childbirth.
-Rarely, if you’re unable to have your genital warts removed and there is a possibility that they could cause a complication, you may be offered a caesarean.
+Genital warts can get bigger or multiply during pregnancy, or may reappear after years of having no warts.
+If you have genital warts in your vagina that grow very large, you might need to have them removed.
+This is so they don’t cause problems when you give birth.
+If you’re not able to have them removed, you may be offered a caesarean, but this is rare.

 If you have a weakened immune system

 Genital warts are likely to be more severe and treatment is less likely to work if you have a weakened immune system.
 This could be because you have HIV/AIDS, for example, or are having treatment for cancer.
 This means genital warts are more likely to come back.
 It’s important to go to follow-up appointments to make sure you get the right treatment for you.